Thousand Voyages Travel and Photography

 Short description

 Our journey through Federal Iraq begins in Baghdad, the capital city.
-We'll explore the historic Al-Mustansiriya University, Al-Abbasid Palace, the Museum of Iraq, and the Monument to the Victims.
-We'll also stroll down the bustling Al-Mutanabbi Street, the city's cultural heart.
-From there, we'll visit the ancient city of Babylon and Saddam Hussein's Palace, which sits majestically on a hill overlooking the ancient ruins.
+We'll explore the historic Al-Mustansiriya University, the Al-Abbasid Palace, the Museum of Iraq, and the Monument to the Victims.
+We'll also stroll down Al-Mutanabbi Street, the city's bustling cultural heart.
+From there, we'll visit the ancient city of Babylon and Saddam Hussein's Palace, perched majestically on a hill overlooking the ancient ruins.
 Our trip continues to the holy cities of Karbala and Najaf, where we'll visit the tomb of Ali Ibn Abi Talib—known as "Imam Ali," the first Imam of the Shiites—and the magnificent Mosque of Imam Ali.

-The journey then takes us to the delta of the Shatt al-Arab river, where the mighty Tigris and Euphrates rivers merge.
+The journey then takes us to the Shatt al-Arab river delta, where the mighty Tigris and Euphrates rivers merge.
 Here, we'll meet the "marsh Arabs" who call this unique ecosystem home.
-We'll take a boat ride through the marshes and experience local life with an overnight stay in a guesthouse.
+We'll take a boat ride through the marshes and experience local life.

 Our exploration continues to ancient Nasiriyah and the ruins of Ur—one of the most important Sumerian cities.
-We'll also visit the ancient Sumerian city of Uruk and Ctesiphon, once the proud capital of the Iranian Empire.
-The journey concludes with a tour of the remarkable UNESCO World Heritage site of ancient Samarra.
+We'll also visit the ancient Sumerian city of Uruk and Ctesiphon, once the capital of the Iranian Empire.
+The journey concludes with a tour of ancient Samarra, a remarkable UNESCO World Heritage site.

 Basic information